Shivam18573/transition_timing/README.md

 # transition_timing
-To display my basic understanding of CSS.
+To display my basic understanding of CSS transition.